mewfree/mewchat/README.md

 Live demo: http://mewchat.meteor.com/ (managed by a third party) http://188.165.61.14:4500/ (dev)

+The time displayed next to each message is the poster's local time.
+This is a feature, not a bug.

 Features:
 * Reactive webchat built in Meteor
 * Anonymous mode